Having ‘flat feet’ is the most common term people use to describe their feet.

 When the foot pronates, or rolls in, there is tension placed upon the muscles and tissues in the bottom of the foot, as well as those at the inside section of the lower leg.
 The tibia rotates inwardly, which can change the position of the knee joint.
 Similarly, the femur also rotates inward.
 This causes the hip to tilt down forward and inward – increasing the load through the foot.

-As a result, excessive pronation movement of the foot can contribute to a wide variety of problems, including bunion development, plantar fasciitis, medial tibial stress syndrome, tibialis posterior tendinopathy, knee pain, hip pain, and back pain.
+As a result, excessive pronation movement of the foot can contribute to a wide variety of problems.
+These body problems include bunion development, plantar fasciitis, medial tibial stress syndrome, tibialis posterior tendinopathy, knee pain, hip pain, and back pain.

 Physiotherapists treat pain associated with over pronation by assessing muscular strength and range of motion of all of the joints in the leg and foot.
 If currently dealing with an injury associated from flat feet, a physiotherapist can perform manual therapy to provide pain relief.
 The most important part of seeing a physiotherapist is to treat the actual cause of the injury.
 Injuries associated with flat feet can usually be counteracted with a specific and structured exercise program to increase the muscular endurance and strength in the feet and calves.
 Correct footwear use can also stop over pronation.

-If you have flat foot related pain or want a strength program to address issues with flat feet give us a call on 3352 5116 or book in with one of our physiotherapists.
+If you have flat foot related pain or want a strength program to address issues with flat feet give us a call on 07 3352 5116 or book in with our resident Brisbane exercise physiologist and physio team!